 - 1885 - A lower court in New York, NY decides that playing baseball on Sunday is a crime.
-This decision will be overturned, but an appeal will be made to a higher authority.
-(1)
+This decision will be overturned, but it will be appealed.
+(2)

-- 1925 - Chicago Cubs shortstop Rabbit Maranville breaks his leg sliding into third base in an exhibition game in Los Angeles, CA. As he is 33 years old, the injury threatens to end his career, but Maranville will be back in the lineup by May 24th.
-(3)
+- 1925 - Chicago Cubs shortstop Rabbit Maranville breaks his leg sliding into third base in an exhibition game in Los Angeles, CA. At 33, the injury threatens to end his career, but Maranville will be back in the lineup by May 24th.
+(2)

-- 2010 - The Major League Baseball Players Association circulates an expanded list of “dangerous contaminated supplements”, which now contains 104 products.
+- 2010 - The Major League Baseball Players Association circulates an expanded list of “dangerous contaminated supplements,” which now contains 104 products.
 These nutritional supplements are legal but potentially contaminated, and could cause false positives under Major League Baseball’s policy on performance-enhancing drugs.
-(3)
+(2)